 The Alabama Rules and Regulations apply to all commercial motor vehicles traveling within the state.
 “Commercial Motor Vehicle” means any vehicle used on the highways in commerce to transport persons or property and meets one of the following criteria: It has a Gross Vehicle Weight Rating (GVWR) or Gross Combined Weight Rating (GCWR) of more than 10,000 pounds, regardless of whether it travels in intrastate or interstate commerce; it is designed or used to transport more than eight (8) passengers (including the driver) for compensation; it is designed or used to transport more than fifteen (15) passengers, including the driver; or it is used to transport hazardous materials in a quantity requiring placards under regulation of the United States Department of Transportation.

 If you, or someone close to you, have been involved in a wreck with a truck or 18 wheeler, please contact the experienced Alabama truck and 18 wheeler accident lawyers at Cross & Smith.
-The attorneys at Cross & Smith have represented individuals and families in truck accident cases in Tuscaloosa, Alabama for many years.
+The Tuscaloosa truck accident lawyers at Cross & Smith have represented individuals and families in accident cases in Alabama for many years.
 You may contact our office online by using our online contact form or call us now at (877) 791-0618 for a free confidential consultation.

 "I highly recommend Cross & Smith.
 They are an excellent law firm with attorneys who care greatly about the individuals they are representing. "